Venafi/ecosystem-docs/docs/Developers/Design-Patterns/Issuer/0-intro-issuer.md

 > Automation via your issuer will be initiated through the use of **declarative references** inside cert-manager objects.

+**"What about authentication and authorization?"**

+> From the perspective of cert-manager there will be zero authentication and authorization requirements, but it will likely be a different story from the perspective of your {{mid}} provider.
+  Your solution will need to handle these concerns sensitively and with the agreement of your {{mid}} provider.

 **"Why will you want to certify your solution?"**

 > Hop over to our [certification section](/Developers/Certification/TLS-Protect-For-Kubernetes/1-tlspk-certification-intro/) for {{tlspk}} to find out more